-Absolutely not.
-A copyright protects an original artistic or literary work.
+No. A copyright protects an original artistic or literary work.
 A patent protects an invention or discovery.
 If you need assistance with either of these, please call us — we can still help!

-what is a trademark?
+2. What is a trademark?

-what is a patent?
+3. What is a patent?

-what is a copyright?
+4. What is a copyright?

 Copyright is a form of protection grounded in the U.S. Constitution and granted by law for original works of authorship fixed in a tangible medium of expression.
 Copyright covers both published and unpublished works.
 Copyright protects original works of authorship including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.
 It does not protect facts, ideas, systems, or methods of operation, but may protect the expression of these items.